Video: A train ride through Wexford in 1989

 Wexford Bridge Old

-Above: The townside of entrance of Wexford Bridge.
-Here, you can see just how narrow Wexford Quay was before the woodenworks were removed and replaced with a modern waterfront plaza.
+The townside entrance of Wexford Bridge.
+The image shows how narrow Wexford Quay was before the woodenworks were removed and replaced with a modern waterfront plaza.

 Wexford Quay 1989

-Above: Just before the old L&N car park (the entrance can be seen on the right).
+This image shows the area just before the old L&N car park, the entrance of which appears on the right.
 In 1995, L&N was acquired by Irish supermarket chain SuperValu.

 Old picture of Wexford

-Above: Just before the bridge that crosses the Crescent Quay.
-At the bottom, you can see a man taking a photograph of the train as it passes him by.
-Behind him, you can just about make out the old blue bench, which was removed during the redevelopment of the quay front.
-If you pay close attention to the video, you can see that a directional sign with the word “Snooker” written on it has been erected beside the bench in question.
+This image was taken just before the bridge that crosses Crescent Quay.
+A man takes a photograph of the train as it passes him.
+Behind him, an old blue bench is visible, which was removed during the redevelopment of the quay front.
+A directional sign with the word “Snooker” written on it was erected beside the bench.

 Woodenworks Wexford

-Above: The old Bank of Ireland building is visible on the right.
-To your left, you can see a boy and his father sauntering along the woodenworks.
+The old Bank of Ireland building is visible on the right.
+To the left, a boy and his father walk along the woodenworks.

 Crescent Quay Bridge

-Above: The bridge that crosses the Crescent Quay.
-Nowadays, the area of water to the left is covered by a wooden waterfront plaza (where the new tourism building is located).
+This image shows the bridge that crosses Crescent Quay.
+A wooden waterfront plaza now covers the area of water to the left, where the new tourism building is located.

 Talbot Hotel

-Above: The south-end of the quay; opposite T.K.
+This image shows the south end of the quay, opposite T.K.
 Maxx and the large Stonebridge development on Paul Quay.
 This was before the apartments at Pierce Court were developed.
-In the background, you can see the old black and white “Talbot Hotel” sign.
-To the centre-right, you can just about make out a red Shell sign.
-Back then, a petrol station was situated on the corner of King Street and Wexford Quay.
+The old black and white “Talbot Hotel” sign is visible in the background, and a red Shell sign stands to the centre-right.
+At the time, a petrol station occupied the corner of King Street and Wexford Quay.

 Train Tracks Wexford

-Above: The old south-end station, which is now gone.
-To the left, you can see an old factory building, which was home to Clover Meats (the Wexford Electronix factory was right beside it).
-Since then, both factories have been demolished; leaving a mostly-empty plot of land that juts out from the coastline.
+This image shows the old south-end station, which has since been demolished.
+To the left, a factory building housed Clover Meats, with the Wexford Electronix factory beside it.
+Both factories have since been demolished, leaving a mostly empty plot of land that juts out from the coastline.